WegenenVerkeer/RxHttpClient/README.md

 ## Creating Requests

-REST Requests can be created using `ClientRequestBuilder`s which in turn can be got from `RxHttpCleint` instances, like so:
+REST Requests can be created using `ClientRequestBuilders` which in turn can be got from `RxHttpClient` instances, like so:

     ClientRequest request = client.requestBuilder()
                     .setMethod("GET")